The Role of Technical Knowledge in Product Management

 Helpful, with a Twist

 The crux of it is that the benefit of having a technical background does not come from participating in the technical work, but from how it helps you collaborate with the technical team.
-Collaboration is a soft skill, and it is the one that is broadly helped by having technical wiring.
+Collaboration is a soft skill, and technical wiring can help product managers do it.

-Sometimes, we work on products that are helping our customers to solve problems in a technical domain.
-In these cases, being technical can help quite a bit—and may even be genuinely required—in developing an understanding of your market.
+Sometimes, we work on products that help customers solve problems in a technical domain.
+In these cases, being technical can help quite a bit, or be genuinely required, in developing an understanding of your market.

-At the end of the day, if you’re developing a product that is addressing a particularly technical problem, I don’t believe you can be effective without sufficient “technical wiring” in your brain to be able to fully appreciate the challenges (and opportunities) in play.
-One of the better (and very technical) product managers I have worked with happens to have a degree in history, but his brain was absolutely wired to be able to think technically.
-Demonstrated success in a technical role (or education) is a likely indicator, but an imperfect filter.
+At the end of the day, if you’re a product manager working on a product that tackles a particularly technical issue, I believe that having sufficient “technical wiring” in your brain is essential to fully understand the challenges and opportunities.
+This doesn’t necessarily mean you need an engineering or technical degree.
+One of the better (and very technical) product managers I worked with had a history degree, but his brain was wired to think technically.

 In a Nutshell

-Having an existing body of technical knowledge in your head is of limited and suspect utility.
-Limited because it is more useful in application than in collaboration, and suspect because it will become irrelevant or even wrong faster than you will expect.
+The usefulness of having an existing body of technical knowledge is limited and uncertain for product managers.
+It is limited because this knowledge is more valuable in practical applications than in collaborative scenarios.
+It is uncertain because it may quickly become outdated or incorrect.
 I think of this as a circumstantial outcome of having a technical background—not an asset that can be directly leveraged.

-But even when you’re creating products that are not “technical,” having a technical perspective can help you significantly in the process of creating those products.
-And that’s not because it helps you do any of the technical heavy lifting, but because it helps you work more effectively with the people who are doing the technical work.
+But even if you’re a product manager that does not create products that are considered “technical,” having a technical perspective is still beneficial.
+And that’s not because it helps you with any of the technical heavy lifting, but because it can make it easier for you to work with those that are doing the technical work.

 Author